bifravst/e118-iin-list/README.md

    and copy and past the table into a Google Spreadsheet
 2. Download the operational bulletins from https://www.itu.int/pub/T-SP-OB and incorporate the changes into the spreadsheet
+3. Export list of shared country codes (E.164) and filter out `CRS` records (inactive), add to the spreadsheet
-3. Export that to CSV and store it as `list.csv`
+4. Export that to CSV and store it as `list.csv`
-4. Convert to JSON using `npm run convert`
+5. Convert to JSON using `npm run convert`